 View the First Professional MS practice track Program of Studies.

-View a sample project by First Professional student David Roan.
+View a sample project by First Professional graduate David Roan.

 Admission to the Master’s degree programs is based on University requirements as defined in the Graduate Degree Requirements section of the FSU Graduate Bulletin as well as those of the Interior Design Department.